Strawberry Aperol Spritz

 - Use ice cubes, not crushed ice — Crushed ice melts faster and will dilute the cocktail more quickly.

-Can you make an Aperol spritz pitcher cocktail?
+Can I make this as a pitcher cocktail?

 Yes!
 Just follow the 3-2-1 ratio.
 For a crowd, you might try 3 cups Prosecco, 2 cups Aperol, and 1 cup club soda.